raspberrypilearning/c3-wolfram-day-night/en/step_6.md

-## Adding Information to Your Map
+## Add information to your map

-In this step, you're going to add a `Dynamic` sentence to your map, so that when the user selects a country, a sentence appears above the map, telling them information about that country.
+In this step, you're going to add a `Dynamic` sentence to your map.
+This sentence will contain information about the country the user selects.

-`Dynamic` allows us to use whatever value the placeholder that `Manipulate` is representing.
+`Dynamic` allows you to use the value that placeholder in `Manipulate` represents.

 --- task ---
-First, make a `Dynamic` sentence which displays the name of the country when you select one from the drop down menu.
+First, create a `Dynamic` sentence that displays the name of the country selected from the drop-down menu.

 ```
  Manipulate[